 It was decided that the studio at Queen’s Hospital would remain as the focal point of Bedrock, with the Goodmayes Hospital studio being a secondary studio, due to most live programmes coming from Queen’s it was decided the larger Sonifex S2 mixer from Goodmayes would be relocated to Queen’s subsequently a smaller Sonifex S0 Mixer from Queen’s be installed at Goodmayes.

-We consulted with Broadcast Radio to find the best way of creating our radio network & to also order our new furniture for the mixers.
+We consulted with Broadcast Radio to find the best way of networking our studios and to also order our new furniture for our mixing desks.
 Our most cost effective and resourceful way of operating is by networking the two studio sites together using our playout software Myriad.

-Bringing both Queen’s and Goodmayes studios together to share the same automation service and some shared programmes from our main studio at Queen’s Hospital, which is then relayed and broadcast to Goodmayes Hospital.
+Bringing both Queen’s and Goodmayes studios together to share the same automation service and share selected programmes from our main studio at Queen’s Hospital, which is then relayed and broadcast to Goodmayes Hospital.